 Anyone who is paying attention to the scientific news about climate change is bound to experience existential anxiety.
 Temperatures rising to unlivable levels, threats to food and water supplies, coastal flooding, migrations of displaced human beings leading to the destabilization of societies, anarchy, war, and genocide—all of these topics appear in the press with frightening regularity.
 Meanwhile, the voices of wisdom, leadership and vision we need to address this crisis are drowned out by a cacophony of fear, denial, demagoguery and downright disregard.

 When I search within for ways to cope with the threats facing us, I am stymied at first.
 I can’t deny this is happening—I have too much respect for science and my own observations.
 I can’t turn away because reality is so upsetting—the truth has become impossible to ignore.
 Nor can I resign myself to a hopeless world view.
 The vision of vast numbers of species, including our own, potentially going extinct, is the antithesis of comfort.
-And while I believe in a higher power I don’t believe a god will save us from the fate we are currently invoking with our carelessness.
+And while I believe in a higher power I don’t believe God will save us from the fate we are currently invoking with our carelessness.
 Such faith isn’t sufficient comfort for me.
 God presumably also loved the Neanderthal people.

 This morning I was walking on a foggy beach before breakfast.
 Sea lions and dolphins were sporting in the waves while cormorants and grebes fed in the shallows.
 People and their dogs strolled by causing shorebirds to circle and land, circle and land.
 The scene was idyllic but I was troubled with my existential dread, my mind rushing past the beauty around me to the dystopian future.
 I questioned what my teacher, Prem Rawat, would say about this and then felt a wave of impatience, knowing exactly what he would say.
 He would encourage me to stay with my breath and find contentment in the present moment.
 But wait, my mind was screaming, I want answers!
 I want to know what to believe about the future!